ellap4n/workshop-task-7/README.md

 <img width="1484" alt="Screenshot 2025-01-20 at 11 53 23 PM" src="https://github.com/user-attachments/assets/55cf5af1-ea19-4df4-bc1c-b03fa59f975c" />
 ## A horrible sight, thank goodness I figured out what to do!

+Okay so what I did to add to this is I massively simplified what I was attempting to do and used my simple flower and by using the "for" tool I made it possible for the flower to rotate, a skill I learnt from this p5.js example page: https://p5js.org/examples/transformation-rotate/